vqhungnew/docker4beginners/README.md

 Some command and notes for beginners:
+- **docker compose up --build**:
+   +  Move to the project folder before run this command.
-- **docker compose up --build**: This command is to START DOCKER and BUILD IMAGE & CONTAINER
+   +  This command is to START DOCKER and BUILD IMAGE & CONTAINER

+- **docker system prune --all --force**:
+  +  BE CAREFUL to use this command.
-- **docker system prune --all --force**:This command is to CLEAR all IMAGE & BUILD before to avoid run CACHED commands
+  +  This command is to CLEAR all IMAGE & BUILD before to avoid run CACHED commands